 Karen Chow (lead teacher)

-Karen has practiced yoga with Nadine for more years than either care to mention.
+Karen has practiced yoga for more years than she cares to mention.
 Her teacher training has been primarily in the Krishnamacharya lineage.
 She comes from a family of successful entrepreneurs and is a trained economist.
 Her interests, apart from anatomy and biomechanics, are in helping people learn solid financial skills for business and for life.

 Sophie Langley has the mind of a researcher, and she is very interested in the pedagogy of teaching, She's a master of voice and research.
 She will guide you through the use of voice as a teacher, and how to harness people's learning styles.